 - Only the following operators: + – * ÷

 - Basic functions like:

 The precise definition for closed form solution is what mathematicians Jonathan Borwein (“Dr. Pi“) and Richard Crandall call ” … a community-varying and epoch-dependent notion” where no one has the “right” answer.
 In other words, the definition depends on who you’re talking to or where you’re reading it.
 Check with the text you are using (or with your instructor) to clarify how they are shaping their particular definition.

 Examples of Closed Form Solutions

-There are certain polynomials to which, in certain contexts, no closed form solution exists.
+Some polynomial functions don’t have a closed form solution.
 In general, equations with degree of more than 4 either don’t have a solution, or can’t be solved with simple operations.
 For example, Hermite polynomials have solutions involving modular elliptic functions (which Wikipedia calls “a scarcely recognizable form”).

 Alternative Definitions of Closed Form Solutions

-Alternate definitions of closed form solutions have been proposed to deal with, once and for all, the problem of the ‘fuzzy definition’ usually given for closed form solution.
+Alternate definitions of closed form solutions have been proposed to deal with the problem of the ‘fuzzy definition’ usually given for closed form solution.

 For example, in a 1999 article in The American Mathematical Monthly, Timothy Chow suggests that the criteria of importance is whether functions are closed under exp and log; and defines the field EL as the intersection of all subfields which are closed under those two functions.
 This is a useful criteria, but has not been widely accepted as a definition for closed form.